 The beard grooming industry has seen a pretty substantial supply of the best beard oils, most, if not all, of which, have been touted by their manufacturers as being beneficial for any beard-sporting gentleman looking to improve the health and appearance of his facial hair.

-But is it really true that a beard oil can provide nourishment to one’s beard, while giving it a sleek, sexy look at the same time?
+But is it really true that beard oils can provide nourishment to facial hair and skin, while giving it a sleek, sexy look at the same time?

 Look, my beard is very important to me and after hearing so much fuss about oils for facial hair, I decided to check out a few brands.

 After experimenting with 17 different beard oils so far—all with high user ratings—I’m happy to report that my beard has indeed experienced the benefits (yes, it’s looking real sexy right now!).